nikhilgoenkatech/AWS.XRayExporter/readme.md

   #AWS_SecretKey: "<YOUR-AWS-SECRET-KEY>"
   # Polling intervall for retrieving trace-summaries
   PollingIntervalSeconds: "300"
-  # If set to True the workflow is automatically started.
+  # If set to True the workflow is automatically started (or re-started in case it was terminated or failed) when the api/WorkflowWatchdog is called
   AutoStart: "True"
 ```

-**Step 6)** Configure the Function keys & registry in xrayconnector.yml
+**Step 6)** Configure the function keys & registry in xrayconnector.yml

 * (Recommended) Replace all function keys ( host.master, host.function.default, ..), which protect your functions with new ones, encoded in base64.
     * Generate a new key with e.g. OpenSSL: ```openssl rand -base64 32```